ISENBECK66/X-NetMed/README.md

 # X-NetMed, or:
-## *A Neural Network approach to pneumonia identification in X-rays images*
+## *a Neural Network approach to pneumonia identification in X-rays images*
 ![Screenshot](human-skull-x-ray-image.webp)
 ---
-### The importance of a praecox diagnosis in pneumonia infections :
+### The importance of a praecox pneumonia infection's diagnosis:

 ####
 Pneumonia is inflammation and fluid in your lungs caused by a bacterial, viral or fungal infection.
 It makes it difficult to breathe and can cause a fever and cough with yellow, green or bloody mucus.
 The flu, COVID-19 and pneumococcal disease are common causes of pneumonia.
 Treatment depends on the cause and severity of pneumonia.